owikle/topicmodeling/content/1-intro.md

 {% endcapture %}
 {% include alert.md text=text color=secondary %}

-**Getting to know your corpus**
+## Getting to Know Your Corpus

-- Text analysis allows us to look at the big picture, usually enabling us to explore broad patterns that span large bodies of text.
+Text analysis allows us to look at the big picture, usually enabling us to explore broad patterns that span large bodies of text.
 However, this doesn't absolve you from actually having to read some of the text you are analyzing.
 In order to understand the outputs from the algorithms you run on your text, and to be sure that the results you are getting are actually valid, you need to be somewhat familiar with the text you are analyzing.

 -----------------